 New York City is considered the financial capital of the world, with international banking and investment institutions generating year-round commercial demand.
 It is also an international cultural destination, drawing leisure travelers by the millions each year.
 As such, New York City has historically been among the top-performing lodging markets in the United States.
 While demand fundamentals have remained strong, RevPAR has moderated in recent years due to the influence of new supply.
 Overall, nearly 35,000 rooms have entered the market since 2007, with the pace of supply growth accelerating notably in 2014 as projects conceived in the context of the strong recovery of 2011 and 2012 came to fruition.
-As a result of supply increases, hotel operators have relied more heavily on price as a marketing tool, accepting more discounted business to supplement traditional, higher-rated demand sources.
+As a result of supply increases, hotel operators relied more heavily on price as a marketing tool, accepting more discounted business to supplement traditional, higher-rated demand sources.
 Notably, however, different submarkets within the city have achieved results that vary, in some cases significantly, from the aggregate market performance.
 For example, hotels in more prime Manhattan locations and the less price-sensitive luxury segment have registered more favorable performance than the market average; conversely, tertiary submarkets and older hotel properties that lack strong brand support have registered notable declines in recent years.

 The widespread impact of the coronavirus (COVID-19) has had an unprecedented impact on hotels and hotel values worldwide.